JuliaLang/julia/doc/src/devdocs/ast.md

   * `propagate_inbounds`

-    Whether this should should propagate `@inbounds` when inlined, for the purpose of eliding `@boundscheck` blocks.
+    Whether this should propagate `@inbounds` when inlined for the purpose of eliding `@boundscheck` blocks.

   * `pure`